5 Awesome Hot Springs

 Cave and Basin is significant as the birthplace of the national park system in Canada.
 Ranger tours and interpretive exhibits at the park unveil the captivating story.

-The local Indigenous people knew about the springs of Sulphur Mountain located adjacent to the current day town of Banff.
+The local Indigenous people knew about the springs of Sulphur Mountain, located adjacent to the current-day town of Banff.
 They used the hot springs for healing and sacred rituals.
 The minerals bubbling up in the springs have medicinal value recognized by the early inhabitants of the land.

 In 1883, three railway workers discovered steam arising from a vent and descended into the cave through the skylight opening using a forked tree.
-Dollar signs lit up in their heads and they decided to commercialize the cave hot springs.
+Dollar signs lit up in their heads, and they decided to commercialize the cave hot springs.
 However, when disputes over land rights ensued, the Canadian government stepped in and protected the area as Banff Hot Springs Reserve.
 This action led to the 1887 establishment of the first national park in Canada, initially called Rocky Mountain National Park.
 It would later be named Banff National Park in 1930.

 hot springs Canadian Rockies-Cave and Basin